lkorth/ez-loaders/README.md

 EzLoaders borrows heavily from [these posts written by Alex Lockwood](http://www.androiddesignpatterns.com/2012/07/loaders-and-loadermanager-background.html)
 If you are not familiar with Loaders please read the [four posts Alex has written on them](http://www.androiddesignpatterns.com/2012/07/loaders-and-loadermanager-background.html)

+Additional information about Loaders can be found in the [Android documentation](http://developer.android.com/guide/components/loaders.html)

 Support
 -------
 EzLoaders is compatible with Android 1.6 - 4.2 thanks to the